-Recommendation: OSAI recommends the disbursement of County sales tax be expended in such a manner to provide assurance that disbursements are made in accordance with the purposes specified by the ballot as outlined by 68 O.S. § 1370E and AG Opinion.
+Recommendation: OSAI recommends the disbursements of County sales tax be expended in such a manner to provide assurance that expenditures are made in accordance with the purposes specified by the ballot as outlined by Title 68 O.S. § 1370E and AG Opinion.